aglover/lickety-split-HTML-5-apps/README.md

 ### Pro tip

-We're going to be looking at source code.
+We're going to be looking at and editing source code.
 You'll want to use a developer friendly editor like [Sublime Text 2](http://www.sublimetext.com/2) or [TextMate](http://macromates.com/).
 You are free to use an IDE too -- it's entirely up to you.

 #### Lab #1